NixOS/nixpkgs/doc/build-helpers/trivial-build-helpers.chapter.md

 ### `writeTextFile` {#trivial-builder-writeTextFile}

+Writes a text file to the store

-`writeTextFile` takes an attribute set and expects it to contain at least two attributes: `name` and `text`.
+`writeTextFile` takes an attribute set with the following possible attributes:

+`name`

-`name` corresponds to the name used in the Nix store path identifier.
+: Corresponds to the name used in the Nix store path identifier.

+`text`

-`text` will be the contents of the file.
+: The contents of the file.

-The resulting store path will include some variation of the name, and it will be a file unless `destination` (see below) is used, in which case it will be a directory.

-Common optional attributes in the attribute set are:
+`executable` _optional_

-`executable`: make this file have the executable bit set.
+: Make this file have the executable bit set.
 Defaults to `false`

+`destination` _optional_

-`destination`: supplies a subpath under the derivation's Nix store ouput path into which to create the file.
+: Supplies a subpath under the derivation's Nix store ouput path into which to create the file.
 It may contain directory path elements, these are created automatically when the derivation is realized.
 Defaults to `""`, which indicates that the store path itself will be a file containing the text contents.

-Other less-frequently used optional attributes are:
+`checkPhase` _optional_

-`checkPhase`: commands to run after generating the file, e.g. lints.
+: Commands to run after generating the file, e.g. lints.
 It defaults to `""` (no checking).

+`meta` _optional_

-`meta`: Additional metadata for the derivation.
+: Additional metadata for the derivation.
 It defaults to `{}`.

+`allowSubstitutes` _optional_

-`allowSubstitutes`: whether to allow substituting from a binary cache.
-It fefaults to `false`, as the operation is assumed to be faster performed locally.
+: Whether to allow substituting from a binary cache.
+It defaults to `false`, as the operation is assumed to be faster performed locally.
 You may want to set this to true if the `checkPhase` step is expensive.

+`preferLocalBuild` _optional_

-`preferLocalBuild`: whether to prefer building locally, even if faster remote builders are available.
+: Whether to prefer building locally, even if faster remote builders are available.
 It defaults to `true` for the same reason `allowSubstitutes` defaults to `false`.

+The resulting store path will include some variation of the name, and it will be a file unless `destination` (see below) is used, in which case it will be a directory.

 ::: {.example #ex-writeTextFile}
 # Usages of `writeTextFile`